lzw108/lzw108.github.io/_pages/about.md

 Awards and Achievements
 ------
+- Student Grant from The Society for the Study of Artificial Intelligence and Simulation of Behaviour ([AISB](https://aisb.org.uk/))
-- Turing Scheme Funding for Study and Work Aboard
+- Turing Scheme Funding for Study and Work Abroad
 - Scholar Award from the Department of Computer Science at the University of Manchester (072023-122026)